Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 For reference, here is a table of data-blocks types stored in blend-files.

-:Link: Library Linking, supports bing linked into other blend-files.
+:Link: Library Linking, supports being linked into other blend-files.
 :Pack: File Packing, supports file contents being packed into the blend-file.